Types of manuscripts I edit:

 I’d love to quote a flat, per-word editing fee, but that would be unfair to authors who bring me a fairly “clean” manuscript.
 Naturally, I’ll bid a troubled work higher than I will a clean one.
 If it’s truly a major mess, I’ll suggest you work on it some more, rather than spend a bundle, but I’ll take your money if you insist.
 See Rates for complete info.

 - Contact me using the contact form to make sure I have a free slot for you.

 - If I do, I’ll ask for your complete manuscript (Not docx!
 Doc or rtf is fine)

-- I’ll “work” a random section(s) to see how much time it takes
+- I’ll edit a random section(s) to see how much time it takes

 - I’ll return the marked-up manuscript segment, so you can see how I work, along with an estimate

-- If we’re both happy with the deal, I’ll be sending you pieces and comments as I work your ms so that it’s not all dumped on you at the last minute.
-And yes, I expect you to respond in a reasonable amount of time to questions and problems we encounter (I realize you may be writing in your spare time before/after work).
+- If we’re both happy with the deal, I’ll send you pieces and comments as I work your manuscript so that it’s not all dumped on you at the last minute.
+And yes, I expect you to respond in a reasonable amount of time to questions and problems we encounter (I realize you may be writing in your spare time before/after work or school).

 (Books I’ve given 4 or 5 stars)

 This is one of the benchmark books in the world of “hard” science fiction and Blish did a superb job of creating one of the most unusual, but believable, cultures in the genre.
 I’ve read this book 3 times and, if I live long enough, will probably do so again in a few years.